BuZ blurr: Exhibitions, reception and impact

 Butler remained anonymous for most of his career as a boxcar artist, while Colossus of Roads grew in fame.
 This situation made him "widely unknown", a tagline he adopted as a caption for Colossus of Roads and that was later used as the title of a group art exhibition in New York.
 For a time, the character was shown in training videos for new hires of the Union Pacific Railroad, to suggest the company was "the colossus of roads".
 Since then, Butler's work as Gypsy Sphinx and Colossus of Roads has appeared in nearly every zine, magazine, and movie on the subject of boxcar art.
 Bill Daniel, the filmmaker behind Who is Bozo Texino? regarded Butler as "The most poetic of the boxcar graffitiers", and it would be his film that ultimately outed Butler as Colossus of Roads.

 Musicians Doug McCombs, Tim Barry, Hurray for the Riff Raff, and Dylan Golden Aycock have named songs after Colossus of Roads and its captions.

-As a prolific contributor of the mail art network for over fifty years, Butler gained international renown both for his extensive body of work and for his effort to document the gatherings of the network.
+As a contributor of the mail art network for over fifty years, Butler gained international renown both for his body of work and for his effort to document the gatherings of the network.
 Mail artists John Held Jr. and Anna Banana described him as an unassuming person, whose work has benefited everyone in the mail art network.

 Butler's work has appeared in many group art exhibitions of mail art and stamp sheets.
 His solo exhibitions include: Caustic Jelly Portraits at the Stamp Art Gallery in San Francisco (1997); Pretty Ugly White Black Blues Again at the International Curatorial Space in New York (2003) and the Arts Center of the Ozarks in Springdale, Arkansas (2003); and Wait of World: buZ blurr Age Progression at the CALS gallery in Little Rock, Arkansas (2019).

 In March 2024, two months after Butler's death, STRAAT Museum in Amsterdam held the exhibition Moniker: An Origin Story, spotlighting iconic moniker artists with a special focus on Butler's work and his friendship with Bill Daniel.